yaacov/demo-exporter/README.rst

 Demo Exporter
 =============

-Demo Prometheus exporter

-Simulates a Prometheus exporter with command line arguments, config file and secrets.
+Demo Prometheus exporter, simulates a Prometheus exporter with command line arguments, config file and secrets.

 The `openshift-templates <https://github.com/yaacov/demo-exporter/tree/master/openshift-templates>`_ direcotry includes templates and instructions for deployinng the exporter in an openshift cluster.